-Update, July 2016: what’s the collective noun for bridges?
-Scroll to the foot of this post for details of the bridges, big and small, which have opened since I wrote this post in April 2015.
-The big news though is the opening of Inderhavnsbroen on 7 July after over three years of delays, creating a direct connection between Nyhavn and Christianshavn.
-See my CPH bridges album on Flickr.
+Update, April 2018: what’s the collective noun for bridges?
+Scroll to the foot of this post for details of bridges big and small that have opened since I wrote this post.

 Easter, which kicked off yesterday hereabouts, heralds the start of Denmark’s bank holiday season.
 There’s a total of seven public holidays between now and 5 June, a good opportunity for some more challenging outings with the beags.

-Copenhagen has surprisingly few bridges, with only two, Knippelsbro and Langebro, carrying motor traffic across the main stretch of water in the city centre, joined in 2006 by Bryggebroen for pedestrians and cyclists.
+Copenhagen has surprisingly few bridges, with only two, Knippelsbro and Langebro (light project), carrying motor traffic across the main stretch of water in the city centre, joined in 2006 by Bryggebroen for pedestrians and cyclists.

 In December two new bridgelets opened after the usual delays, joining up some of the dots between Christianshavn and the islets (holme) created for naval or industrial purposes on Holmen itself.
 The half moon shaped pasty of Christianshavn, with its crenellated edges, was created from reclaimed land from the early 17th century onwards.
 Previously occupied by the army and navy, it was opened to public use as late as 1991.